-- 4.88 In the south-eastern part of the site, lying east of Turbine 10 and north-east of Turbine 11 lies a further boundary stone which the HER records as marking' Llanover and Hanbury Leigh landholdings, Boundary stone marking boundary of mineral rights between Benjamin Hall, later Lord Llanover, and Capel Hanbury Leigh.
+- 4.88 In the south-eastern part of the site, lying 340 m east-south-east of Turbine 10 and 250 m north-east of Turbine 11 lies a further boundary stone which the HER records as marking' Llanover and Hanbury Leigh landholdings, Boundary stone marking boundary of mineral rights between Benjamin Hall, later Lord Llanover, and Capel Hanbury Leigh.
 Now partially recumbent' (GGAT04933g). - 4.89 A further mineral rights boundary stone was noted during the site visit, located midway along the western side of the site, ST 24664 97662.
 This was inscribed 'B. H. Boundary of the Minerals Settled by Act of Parliament 1839'.